prince62058/Servidorr/replit.md

 ## Recent Updates

-**July 10, 2025 - Migration and Enhancement:**
+**July 10, 2025 - Multi-Page Architecture & Real-time Booking Implementation:**
+- Transformed from single-page to multi-page architecture with separate pages for booking, services, profile, and orders
+- Created complete real-time booking system with 3-step process (service selection, date/time, payment)
+- Implemented order tracking system with real-time status updates
+- Added comprehensive user profile management with addresses, payment methods, and help center
+- Built complete services catalog page with filtering and search functionality
+- Integrated all pages with consistent navigation and responsive design
+- Added local storage for user data persistence (orders, profile, addresses)
+- Created comprehensive CSS styling for all new pages with mobile responsiveness
+- JavaScript functionality for booking flow, order management, and user interactions
+- All pages fully functional with authentic service data and pricing

+**Previous Updates:**
 - Successfully migrated project from Replit Agent to Replit environment
-- Installed all required packages including database dependencies
-- Set up Python 3.11 for web server functionality
 - Downloaded and integrated authentic service images from Servidorr.com
-- Updated service listings with real data from original Servidorr website
 - Added 20+ authentic services with actual pricing and ratings
-- Project now running successfully on port 5000
-- All frontend features working including animations and navigation
+- Project running successfully on port 5000 with all frontend features working

-**Previous Database Setup:**
+**Database Architecture:**
-- PostgreSQL database with complete schema prepared
+- PostgreSQL database schema ready for backend integration
-- Users, services, bookings, service providers, and contact inquiries tables
+- Complete storage interfaces for users, services, bookings, and inquiries
-- Ready for backend integration when needed
+- Drizzle ORM configured for seamless database operations